The C-Pulse System

 C-Pulse System Components

-The C-Pulse System includes a non-blood contacting cuff (polymer wrap) with polyurethane balloon, ECG sensing leads, Percutaneous Interface Lead (drive line), and an external driver (pump).
+The C-Pulse System includes a non-blood contacting cuff, ECG sensing leads, Percutaneous Interface Lead (drive line), and an external driver (pump).

 The C-Pulse cuff pumps in rhythm with the natural heartbeat, which is monitored using the ECG sensing leads placed near the left ventricle.
-The C-Pulse cuff (with balloon) is timed to inflate in between heartbeats, once the heart has finished pumping blood.
-This allows the balloon inflation to act like a “second pulse,” producing a surge of blood flow to the heart muscle.
-The C-Pulse balloon deflates just before the heart pumps blood, reducing the workload of the heart.
+The C-Pulse cuff is timed to inflate in between heartbeats, once the heart has finished pumping blood.
+This allows the cuff inflation to act like a “second pulse,” producing a surge of blood flow to the heart muscle.
+The C-Pulse cuff deflates just before the heart pumps blood, reducing the workload of the heart.

 The C-Pulse Heart Assist System’s unique design and therapy are intended to: